salan223/SphereMovie/doc/sprint1/standups.md

   4. No blockers

 ## Salan Bhattarai
-  1. Worked on
+  1. Worked on implementing movie trailer functionality using React Player.
-  2. Commit to
+  2. Commit to start building the reviews page and integrate it with the backend.
-  3. Done by
+  3. Done by November 21st.
   4. No blockers

 ## Allen Abraham